phem-dev/CFG-Degree-Project-2023/README.md

 Before running the game, you need to set up the required environment and dependencies.
 Follow these steps to ensure everything is properly installed:

+**1. Pycharm:** Make sure you have downloaded the Pycharm IDE from: https://www.jetbrains.com/pycharm/download/?section=windows

-**1. Python Version:** Make sure you have Python 3.x installed on your system.
+**2. Python Version:** Make sure you have Python 3.x installed on your system.
 You can download the latest version of Python from the official Python website.

-**2. Install Pygame:** The game relies on the Pygame library.
+**3. Install Pygame:** The game relies on the Pygame library.
 To install it, open your terminal and run the following command:

 ```json
    pip install pygame